allezpilates/allezpilates.github.io/_pages/about.md

 author_profile: true
 ---

-Hi!
-I’m a French-Moroccan Pilates and TRX Instructor based in London.
-Since 2016, I have honed a passion for helping others enjoy their lives to the fullest, be active, injury-free and feel stronger and healthier every day.
-My joyful and enthusiastic nature make my classes challenging, varied and fun for beginners through to experienced students.
-I will motivate you to achieve your goals and you’ll always leave the class feeling more knowledgeable and empowered.

-I hold a Level 3 Diploma in Mat and Reformer Pilates and a level 4 in Personal Training.
-I’m also certified in Ante and Postnatal Exercise, Principles of Exercise, Fitness and Health, as well as in Anatomy and Physiology for Exercise and Health.
-I did most of my Pilates certifications with STOTT Pilates®, the gold standard in the discipline.

-Before I became a Pilates instructor, I worked in marketing for several international consultancies.
-My work and social life was hectic and took its toll on my body.
-Because I was very active, frequently running and biking, I didn’t think my back pain could be due to a weak core and I sustained bad posture as a result of my lack of postural awareness.

-My favourite thing about Pilates is that it really gives you the tools you need to create better and freer body movements.
-With much of today’s careers consisting of sedentary and repetitive behaviour/tasks, incorporating more varied movements in our everyday routines is crucial to our health and longevity.
-I believe that maintaining a strong core is at the heart of every movement and I take confidence that it was my committed Pilates practice that helped me to live pain-free since 2016!

-My training style is encouraging, results-driven and focused.
-I always hopes that my enthusiasm for Pilates, health and fitness will help to inspire clients on their own wellness journey.
-I am here to help you get moving more and better!
+Welcome!
+I'm a French-Moroccan clinical Pilates instructor based in Islington, London.

+Since 2020, I've been dedicated to helping others lead active, injury-free lives, feeling stronger each day.
+My classes cater to all levels, offering a fun and challenging experience.
+You'll leave empowered and well-informed.

+Previously, I worked in marketing, where a hectic lifestyle led to physical strains.
+Despite being active, I underestimated the impact of a weak core and poor posture on my back pain.

+Pilates has transformed my approach to health, teaching me the importance of proper movement.
+My training is supportive and goal-oriented, designed to inspire and enhance your wellness journey.
+Let's start moving better together!

+ualification:
+- Level 3 Diploma in Mat and Reformer Pilates
+- Level 4 Diploma in Personal Training
+- Level 2 Principles of Exercise, Fitness, and Health
+- Level 2 Anatomy and Physiology for Exercise and Health
+- Professionally trained by STOTT Pilates®
+- Clinical Pilates with BREATHE EDUCATION

+Specialisations:
+- Ante and Postnatal Exercise
+- Injury rehab, including ACL, back pain, total hip replacement, etc.